LAST REVISION AGM – JULY 2019

 A petty cash fund shall be maintained by the Treasurer or Secretary for day-to-day expenses.

-The accounts shall be audited 21 days prior to the date of the AGM by a person independent and not related to the Treasurer duly appointed by the Committee.
+The accounts shall be audited at the end of May by a person independent and not related to the Treasurer duly appointed by the Committee.
 The Auditor must not be a Member of the Society.

 11. APPLICATION FOR MEMBERSHIP